 To apply as a special student, the following items should be sent to the Office of Admissions:

 - 1. A completed application form.

 - 2. The application fee.

 - 3. A completed Pastoral Reference form.

-- 4. A statement of Christian faith.
+- 4. A statement of Christian faith (see below).

-- An official transcript indicating a baccalaureate degree or its foreign equivalent.
+- 5. An official transcript indicating a baccalaureate degree or its foreign equivalent.

 - 6. A recent photograph.